 c) On May 17, 2023, the Company completed two financings consisting of a non-flow through unit financing and a flow through unit financing for gross proceeds of \$2,423,940.
-The non-flow through financing consisted of 2,297,699 units at a price of \$0.60 per unit.
+The non-flow through financing consisted of 2,297,700 units at a price of \$0.60 per unit.
 Each non-flow through unit consisted of one share and one transferable common share purchase warrant.
 Each non-flow through warrant entitles the holder to purchase one share at a price of \$1.00 for a period of 24 months.
 The flow through unit financing consisted of 1,306,650 units at a price of \$0.80 per unit.
 Each flow through unit consisted of one flow through share and one half of a transferrable non-flow through share purchase warrant.
 Each whole flow through warrant entitles the holder to purchase a non-flow through share at a price of \$1.20 for a period of 24 months.
 The flow through warrant entitles the holder to purchase a non-flow through share at a price of \$1.20 for a period of 24 months.
-The flow through shares were issued at a premium which was determined to be \$261,330 and this has been recorded as a deferred premium liability.
-At October 31, 2024, the Company has incurred eligible exploration expenditures and recognized the flow through premium recovery in other income on the statement of loss and comprehensive loss.
+The flow through warrant entitles the holder to purchase a non-flow through share at a price of \$1.20 for a period of 24 months.
+The flow through warrant entitles the holder to purchase a non-flow through share at a price of \$1.20 for a period of 24 months.
+The flow through shares were issued at a premium which was determined to be \$261,330 and this was recorded as a deferred premium liability.
+At January 31, 2025, the Company had incurred eligible exploration expenditures and recognized the flow through premium recovery in other income on the statement of loss and comprehensive loss.
 In connection with these financings, the Company paid finders' fees and costs of \$100,920 and 67,662 finders warrants valued at \$31,277.
 Each finders' warrant has the same terms as the non-flow through warrants.